norcams/iaas/docs/installation/hardware.rst

 .. contents::

-This documents how to install the Dell hardware for our development phase.
+This documents how to install the hardware for our development phase.

 .. toctree::
     :maxdepth: 2